Xansiety/vue-template-quasar-refresh-token/README.md

 ## License

-I don´t have any licence of any technology used in this project, so I don´t know if I can use a licence in this project, but I don't care..
+I don´t have any license of any technology used in this project, so I don´t know if I can use a license in this project, but I don't care..
 I only want to help people with this project, so you can use it as you want, but I would appreciate mention all creator/community of technologies used in this project in your project.

 # Made with ❤️ by [Xansiety](https://github.com/Xansiety)